Die Ludolfs – 4 Brüder auf'm Schrottplatz

-Die Ludolfs – 4 Brüder auf’m Schrottplatz is a documentary-styled reality TV series produced by Preview Production GBR and shown on DMAX in Germany.
+Die Ludolfs – 4 Brüder auf’m Schrottplatz (The Ludolfs - 4 Brothers on the Junkyard) is a documentary-styled reality TV series produced by Preview Production GBR and shown on DMAX in Germany.
 The show is about the four brothers, Uwe (born 27 September 1951), Horst-Günter (born 22 February 1954), Peter (born 5 August 1955) and Manfred "Manni" (born 29 July 1962) Ludolf.

 Günter Ludolf died on January 31, 2011.

 History

 In 2002, the German public TV station SWR Fernsehen intended to make a documentary on Dernbach (Landkreis Neuwied in the Westerwald).
 During filming, the mayor sent the journalists to the Ludolfs and a short portrait of the family (including the mother, who was still alive) was produced.
 After that, the SWR decided to produce a two-part-documentary (30 minutes each) under the title Schrott-Brüder – Die Autoverwerter aus dem Westerwald (Junk Brothers - The car recyclers from the Westerwald).

 Several private TV stations (such as Kabel 1 and RTL 2) broadcast reports about the unusual family.
 DMAX later decided to produce an entire TV series about them.
 The show was so successful that, on New Year's Day 2008, a 24-hour Ludolfs marathon was shown on DMAX.
 This marathon was repeated on New Year's Day 2009.